LuisAquije123/LuisAquije123/README.md

 **About me:**

-- 🔭 I’m currently working on Backend Development
+- 🔭 I’m currently working on Web Development
-- 🌱 I’m currently learning Cybersecurity
+- 🌱 I’m currently learning React, Typescript
 - 👯 I’m looking to collaborate on Web/Mobile projects
-- 🤔 I’m looking for help with Cloud Computing
+- 🤔 I’m looking for help with Cybersecurity
-- 💬 Ask me about Nodejs, Vue, C++
+- 💬 Ask me about Blockchain
 - 📫 How to reach me: luisaquijequiroga11@gmail.com